-- A. Protect installed Work and provide special protection where specified in individual specification sections. - B. Contractor shall remain wholly responsible for protection of all stored materials and installed work until final acceptance of the project by the Owner and NTUA.
+- A. Protect installed Work and provide special protection where specified in individual specification sections. - B. Contractor shall remain wholly responsible for protection of all stored materials and installed work until acceptance and signature of Affidavit of Punch List Completion of the project by the Owner and NTUA.